-Adolescence is hard.
-It is a time when children go through a variety of physical, emotional, hormonal, intellectual, and social transitions.
-Add to that the mounting pressures technology and social media place on teens and it is no wonder so many struggle with mental health.
+Being a teenager is hard stuff.
+It’s a time in our lives of physical, emotional, hormonal, intellectual, and social changes.
+No wonder it’s stressful.
+Add to that the mounting pressures technology and social media place on teens, and it’s clear why so many struggle with being emotionally and mentally healthy.

-If you are unsure if your teen needs help, here are some warning signs to look out for:
+If you’re unsure if your teen needs help, consider these warning signs:

-- Irritability, anger, or hostility: some of this is expected with a teenager, or anyone for that matter, but if these feelings start becoming more frequent or intense and is unusual for your teen then it can be a warning sign.
+- Irritability, anger, or hostility: Some of this is expected with a teenager, or anyone for that matter, but if these feelings start becoming more frequent, intense or are unusual for your teen, it may be growing from something more than just routine.

-- Withdrawal from friends or family: Is your teen spending more and more time in their room?
+- Withdrawal from friends or family: Does your teen spend more and more time in their room?
 Avoiding social situations?
 How often are they engaging with their peers or participating in family activities?

-- Loss of interest in activities: is your teen suddenly uninterested in playing in the band, or signing up for soccer?
+- *Loss of interest in activities: Is your teen suddenly disinterested in playing in the band or signing up for soccer?
 Does he/she not want to do much of anything anymore?

-- Changes in eating or sleeping habits: is your teen suddenly not interested in eating, or is he/she going on food binges?
+- *Changes in eating or sleeping habits: Is your teen suddenly not interested in eating?
+Or the very opposite — is he/she going on food binges?
 Have you noticed your teen asleep at odd hours or up all night?

 TF-CBT (Trauma-Focused Cognitive Behavioral Therapy) is an evidenced-based treatment designed to help children, adolescents, and their parents overcome the impact of traumatic events.
 Examples of trauma could include, but are not limited to, death of a loved one, being a victim of physical, sexual, or emotional violence, witnessing domestic violence, accidents, and natural disaster.